meyerlouis/meyerlouis.github.io/_posts/2000-01-01-Shrinkage.md

 This introduces an extra parameter $\alpha$ that defines the strength of the L2-Norm relative to the L1-Norm.

+You can compute the solution using the LARS-EN algorithm for the same computational cost as Lasso.

 ---
 ## Lasso vs Ridge